gvwilson/thirdbit/fiction/beneath-coriandel/index.md

 The sun was almost directly over us by the time we reached Trampling Square.
 "Tie me up here," I muttered to Buckle.
 "Not too tight.
 I'll need a stall for the night.
-And a blanket---one without fleas this time."
+And a blanket—one without fleas this time."

 Buckle looped my reins over a hitching post that was still just barely in shadow.
 To the casual eye I would look tied, but if I shook my head the right